BitFlaker/lucidsourcekit/README.md

 ## 📱 Requirements
 This application requires an Android device with **at least Android 7.0 (Nougat)** or newer.

+## 💫 Like this project?
+If you like this app, consider giving this repository a star ⭐

 ## 📜 License
 This application is licensed under the [GNU General Public License v3.0](https://choosealicense.com/licenses/gpl-3.0/).